lalalainexd/hatolence/README.md

 # Hatolence

-TODO: Write a gem description
+This a gem for hate-crimes api (http://hate-crimes.herokuapp.com)

 ## Installation